A. FILING THE COMPLAINT IN DIVORCE, LEGAL SEPARATION, AND PETITIONS

 d.
 Movant has sent copies of the bills to the ex-spouse and the ex-spouse has refused payment; or

 e.
 Any other pertinent information

-4. Attorneys or moving parties shall have a copy of all bills, proof of insurance paid and proof of the movant’s payment for opposing party and the Court at a hearing or mail a copy to opposing counsel in advance.
+4. Attorneys or moving parties shall send a copy of all bills, proof of insurance paid, and proof of the movant’s payment to opposing counsel or the self-represented party in advance, and provide a copy for the court at the hearing.

 5. The moving party must be able to identify bills, dates of service, purpose for treatment, total bill, amounts paid by insurance, amount paid by movant, and amount sought from the opposing party.

-6. All motions to compel the payment of medical bills shall be filed within twenty-four (24) months of the initial billing to the moving party.
+6. All motions to compel the payment of medical bills shall be filed within 24 months of the initial billing to the moving party.